 Aerosols are considered in the model following Tanre et al. (1984).
 The continental, maritime, urban and desert aerosols are geographically distributed over ice-free land, open sea, industrialized area and desert using a bi-Gaussian horizontal filter of radius 2000 km to get overlapping distributions of each aerosol type, with a maximum optical thickness of 0.2, 0.05, 0.1, and 1.9, respectively (see Figs. 10.16 (a)-(d) for the geographical distributions and Fig. 10.16 (e) for the corresponding profiles).
-Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.045 are added to the previous amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
-The transition from troposphere to stratosphere is obtained by multiplication of the background values with $1 - L{\rm stratos}$ and $L{\rm stratos}$ respectively (see Fig. 10.16 (e)).
+Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.045 are added to the previous amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
+The transition from troposphere to stratosphere is obtained by multiplication of the background values with $1-L{\rm stratos}$ and $L{\rm stratos}$ respectively (see Fig. 10.16 (e)).